japila-books/apache-spark-internals/docs/rdd/ShuffledRDD.md

 getDependencies: Seq[Dependency[_]]
 ----

-getDependencies uses the <<userSpecifiedSerializer, user-specified Serializer>> if defined or requests the current xref:serializer:SerializerManager.adoc[SerializerManager] for xref:serializer:SerializerManager.adoc#getSerializer[one].
+getDependencies uses the <<userSpecifiedSerializer, user-specified Serializer>> if defined or requests the current serializer:SerializerManager.md[SerializerManager] for serializer:SerializerManager.md#getSerializer[one].

 getDependencies uses the <<mapSideCombine, mapSideCombine>> internal flag for the types of the keys and values (i.e. `K` and `C` or `K` and `V` when the flag is enabled or not, respectively).

-In the end, getDependencies returns a single xref:rdd:ShuffleDependency.adoc[ShuffleDependency] (with the <<prev, previous RDD>>, the <<part, Partitioner>>, and the Serializer).
+In the end, getDependencies returns a single rdd:ShuffleDependency.md[ShuffleDependency] (with the <<prev, previous RDD>>, the <<part, Partitioner>>, and the Serializer).

-getDependencies is part of the xref:rdd:RDD.adoc#getDependencies[RDD] abstraction.
+getDependencies is part of the rdd:RDD.md#getDependencies[RDD] abstraction.

 == [[ShuffledRDDPartition]] ShuffledRDDPartition

-ShuffledRDDPartition gets an `index` to be created (that in turn is the index of partitions as calculated by the xref:rdd:Partitioner.adoc[Partitioner] of a <<ShuffledRDD, ShuffledRDD>>).
+ShuffledRDDPartition gets an `index` to be created (that in turn is the index of partitions as calculated by the rdd:Partitioner.md[Partitioner] of a <<ShuffledRDD, ShuffledRDD>>).

 == Demos